 The majority of this itinerary will focus on the hubs of Northern Laos; the cities of Luang Prabang and Vang Vieng.
 These two cities are where you can find accommodation and amenities while exploring the breathtaking scenery.

-As a photographer, this country has truly earned a special place in my heart.
+As photographers, this country has truly earned a special place in our hearts.
 Take as many days, or even weeks, for your Laos holiday as your schedule will allow if you truly want to experience everything it has to offer.

 Laos Travel: Things to know before you go

 This northern Laos itinerary is designed to take one week.
 However, if you have time, it’s also worth extending your Laos trip to continue south.
 You’ll find of plenty of things to do in Vientiane, the Laos capital, as well as even further south to Pakse and Don Det (1000 Islands).